digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Default Simulation Configuration

-The simulation is configured to include 8 production lines by default and the configuration can be altered in the BuildAndRunSimulation.cmd script.
+The simulation is configured to include 8 production lines by default and the configuration can be altered in the StartSimulation.cmd script.
 The default configuration is depicted below:

 | Production Line | Ideal Cycle Time (in seconds) |
 |:---------------:|:-----------------------------:|